Covid 19 Delta outbreak: Major concerns over vaccinations Bill being passed under urgency - 'Constitutional disgrace' - NZ Herald

 Opposition MPs and legal experts are crying foul over legislation around the new traffic light system and vaccination mandates they say is being rushed through Parliament without proper scrutiny.

-Parliament went into urgency today for the first reading of legislation making a raft of changes to the Covid-19 response.
+Parliament went into urgency today to rush through legislation that will allow businesses and groups to introduce vaccination mandates among their staff ahead of the new Covid-19 Protection Framework starting in December.

-They include new vaccination mandates that with those already in force - including health and education sectors - will cover about 40 per cent of the workforce.
+Along with those already in force, including health and education workers, it means mandates will cover about 40 per cent of the workforce.

-The Covid-19 Response (Vaccinations) Legislation Bill includes amendments to the Covid-19 Public Health Response Act 2020, to allow the new Covid-19 Protection Framework to come into force in just 10 days' time.

 Read More